 - In a heavy saucepan, combine marshmallows and eggnog over low heat.
 Cook, stirring constantly until marshmallows are melted and mixture is smooth.
 Remove from heat.

-- Stir in vanilla, salt, and eggnog extract.
+- Stir in vanilla, salt, and eggnog flavoring.
 Cool 30 minutes, stirring several times.

 - While you’re waiting for the marshmallow mixture to cool, whip the heavy cream using a hand mixer or a stand mixer, until medium peaks form.